New York State Route 56: Route description

 NY 56 begins at an intersection with NY 3 in the town of Colton and the hamlet of Sevey Corners.
-NY 56 proceeds northeastward through the hamlet of Sevey along a two-lane highway through dense woods of the Adirondack Park, paralleling the Raquette River past Chander Pond.
+NY 56 proceeds northeastward through the hamlet of Sevey along a two-lane highway through dense woods of the Adirondack Park, paralleling the Raquette River past Chandler Pond.
 The Raquette soon diverges into the Carry Falls Reservoir, while NY 56 continues northwestward, passing a western jaunt of the reservoir.
 Turning west from the Raquette, the route enters the town of Parishville and the hamlet of Stark.
 Stark consists of one building and more dense woods.
 After re-entering the town of Colton, NY 56 bends northward and soon northwestward out of the Adirondack Park.
-After leaving the park, NY 56 enters the hamlets of Irish Settlement (the site of a very dangerous S-Curve until 2010) and South Colton.
+After leaving the park, NY 56 enters the hamlets of Irish Settlement (the site of a very dangerous S-Curve until 2013) and South Colton.
 In South Colton, NY 56 passes a long stretch of residences before turning westward at a crossing of the Raquette River.
 NY 56 leaves South Colton, passes north of Higley Flow State Park, and enters the hamlet of Colton.
 In Colton, NY 56 intersects with CR 58 (Colton-Parishville Road).
 After crossing the Raquette for the second time, NY 56 intersects with the eastern terminus of NY 68 (Colton-Pierrepont Road).